igorbenic/zip-recipes-free/readme.txt

 7. For more information, please visit [ziprecipes.net](https://ziprecipes.net)

 == Changelog ==
+= 7.1.2 =
+* Fix: Images in instructions/ingredients were overriden by recipe image, if provided
+* Fix: quotes resulted in double quotes on save in notes field

 = 7.1.1 =
 * Improvement: prevent overriding nutrition label style by themes
 * Fix: bold and italic css for Zip Recipes markup